PyconUK/2025.pyconuk.org/src/_posts/2025-09-27-pyconuk-2025-in-review.md

       src="/images/2025_photos/hello.jpg"
       alt="View of the main PyCon UK stage during the opening session.
 Screen shows a slide with the word 'Hello!'">
     <figcaption>
+      View of the main PyCon UK stage during the opening session.
       Photo taken by <a href="https://www.flickr.com/photos/203482025@N06/54797929565/in/album-72177720329119385">Mark Hawkins</a>, CC BY.
     </figcaption>
 </figure>